westonrobot/docs/source/index.rst

 Welcome to Weston Robot Documentation
 #####################################

-This website provides intrsutctions and tutorials on the setup and software development with the robot platforms from Weston Robot (Singapore).
+This website provides instructions and tutorials on the setup and software development with the robot platforms from Weston Robot (Singapore).

 **Please ensure that only trained personals should operate the robot.**